 When done right, day-old fries make a tasty snack or side dish.
 But before you put any leftover fries on your table, you might want to read up on how to reheat old fries.
+There are so many options for getting the perfect fries, and whether you’re using an oven, microwave, or air fryer.
 “Fries, unlike pizza and Chinese food, are rarely better cold.
 Thankfully, you can salvage them in a number of ways,” says expert chef Courtney Rada, host of the web series Carnivorous on Genius Kitchen.

 You don’t have to spin your wheels trying to figure out how to reheat French fries.
 We asked two professional chefs to weigh in on their top kitchen hacks for how to reheat fries.

 The Best Way to Reheat Fries in the Oven

 If you don’t want your kids to complain about soggy spuds, then you’ll need to learn how to reheat fries in the oven.
 Plus, Rada says, you can use the same steps if you want to know how to reheat your spuds in a toaster oven.

 “Instructions for reheating fries in the oven and toaster oven are generally the same, though toaster ovens are usually the best option to preserve crispness,” explains Rada, though she adds that if your toaster oven doesn’t reach 450 degrees Fahrenheit, you may need to leave the fries in longer.
 Just be attentive and make sure they’re cooked to your desired consistency.
 Here, Rada shows us in seven easy steps how to reheat fries in the oven.